yantavares/custom-assembly-toolkit/README.md

 1. **Assembler (+ linker)**: Converts liasm source code into machine code for the hypothetical architecture.
 It also links 2 object files into a single executable.
 2. **Transpiler**: Translates liasm assembly code into IA-32 assembly language.
+3. **Two Pass Assembler**: Converts liasm source code into machine code for the hypothetical architecture in two passes (project made for fun, not part of the class).

 This repository serves as a central hub, providing an entry point to both tools, along with detailed documentation and usage instructions.